Overview

 }'

-is the latitude of a point).
+The points parameter is an array of route points (x is the longitude of a point; y is the latitude of a point).
 The first element of the array is the starting point.

 Response example

-The response will return an object containing the information about the calculated route: route length in meters (total_distance
+The response will return an object containing the information about the calculated route: route length in meters (total_distance), travel time in seconds (total_duration), a list of maneuvers (maneuvers), and other fields.
+You can find information about each field in API Reference.

 {